 Sine Metu ~ Without Fear

-In the spirit of Henry David Thoreau and Joshua Slocum, I plan to set sail aboard my $800, 56 year old, 24 foot sailboat, Sine Metu, on a singlehanded wandering and writing hiatus of Baja California.
+In the spirit of Henry David Thoreau and Joshua Slocum, I plan to set sail aboard my $800, a 56-year-old, 24-foot sailboat, Sine Metu, on a six-month singlehanded wandering and writing hiatus of Baja California.
 Spending November 2019, cruising down Baja’s Pacific coast and about five or so months in the Sea of Cortez.
-An open-ended cruise where the journey is truly more important than a destination; where witnessing life and rediscovering what it means to truly live are the only agendas; and the only schedules kept are in time with the sun, moon, tides and trade winds.
+An open-ended cruise where the journey is truly more important than a destination; where witnessing nature’s bounty and rediscovering what it means to truly live are the only agendas; and the only schedules kept are in time with the sun, moon, tides and trade winds.
 In short, to pause, unplug and revel in the moment as a lifelong dream unfolds.

 The name of the sailboat is Sine Metu ~ Latin for Without Fear.